Hamakaze1s/RealPOV-VRfix/README.md

 ## RealPOV (Koikatu Studio VR Fix Fork)

 This is a specialized fork of the `RealPOV` plugin from the [KeelPlugins](https://github.com/IllusionMods/KeelPlugins) collection.
 Its primary purpose is to enhance the first-person experience in a VR environment for **Koikatu Studio**.
 Currently, only basic functionality is implemented.
+Its goal is to become the best VR POV plugin for Koikatu Chara Studio.

 ### Features